The Astroballe hosts Lyon’s professional basketball team, the LDLC ASVEL, since 1995.

 The Astroballe is located in the neighborhood of Cusset in Villeurbanne, second most populated city of the Lyon’s metropolitan area.
 It was built along the Laurent Bonnevay ring road and close from the Laurent Bonnevay station of the metro line A.

-The 5,600-seat arena was inaugurated on April 20, 1995 by the ASVEL, resident team and professional basketball club of Villeurbanne.
+The 5,600-seat arena was inaugurated on April 20, 1995 by the ASVEL, resident team and professional basketball club (LNB Pro A) of Villeurbanne.
+Tony Parker, is the majority owner and president of the club since 2014.

 The Astroballe is one of the largest basketball arenas in France, standing at the 6th place on the national hierarchy.
 It is however far from the European and international standards.

-The ASVEL is the primary host of the Astroballe
+The LDLC ASVEL is the primary host of the Astroballe

 Where does the name “Astroballe” come from ?